 The analytical results of an LADBS Methane Soil Gas Test are the basis for report preparation.
 Following State EPA and DTSC standards, geologists perform soil gas sampling and testing from the field and in the laboratory.
 Analytical data is produced in tabular form, for the review of a senior geologist.
 This is the primary step for quality assurance and quality control.

-Methane reports are comprehensive and factor many aspects about the property.
-For example, a methane test report can discuss historical land-use, site geology and hydro-geology, parcel characteristics, planned development, surrounding properties, and building code requirements.
+Methane reports are comprehensive and factor in many aspects of the property.
+For example, a methane test report can discuss historical land-use, site geology and hydrogeology, parcel characteristics, planned development, surrounding properties, and building code requirements.
 Moreover, the analytical results provide insight on the LADBS Site Design Level.
 And a professional geologist appropriately concludes and recommends per the standards of the LA City Building Codes.